peeyush14goyal/AmazonPrime-ReactJS-Clone/README.md

 This is the version 1 of the project.
 (Desktop View Only).
 For getting Data I have used TMDB API.

+## If you like it please give it a star 😊

 ## Note For Developers
 For running the App locally you will have to generate your own API_Key and substitute in all requests files and App.js files.
 You can check out other ReactJs projects as well in other repositories deployed on firebase.